Roots Revival: How Slavic Faith Returned to Poland

 How to bring a religion back from the dead

 Bringing a religion back from the dead is a difficult task.
 If something was officially eradicated a millennium ago, you cannot really find any books about its traditions, customs and habits.
-Fortunately, as the sources get more difficult to access, it seems to galvanise the researchers, historians and ethnographers helping it be reborn to become more insightful and creative in their approach.
-It’s true that no written accounts about the Slavic Faith are to be found, but many practices, or names of gods and demons, are still handed down from father to son in folk traditions – such as magical practices, songs, superstitions, folk tales – and this oral history is mostly where that knowledge can be found.
+Fortunately, the more difficult it is to access the sources, the more it seems to galvanise the researchers, historians and ethnographers helping it be reborn to become more insightful and creative in their approach.
+It’s true that no written accounts about the Slavic Faith are to be found, but many practices, or names of gods and demons, are still handed down from generation to generation in folk traditions – such as magical practices, songs, superstitions, folk tales – and this oral history is mostly where that knowledge can be found.

 Today, most of the celebrations that rodzimowiercy take part in are annual festivities concentrated on the changing seasons and natural cycle, such as equinoxes and solstices.
-The Slavic Faith is a polytheistic system of beliefs, with many deities being impersonations of Natural forces, such as the Sun, fire, stars, vegetation etc. There are two main gods – Perun and Weles, respectively the God of Thunder and the Master of the Underworld.
+The Slavic Faith is a polytheistic system of beliefs, with many deities being impersonations of Natural forces, such as the sun, fire, stars, vegetation, etc. There are two main gods – Perun and Weles, or the God of Thunder and the Master of the Underworld, respectively.
 Rituals are often performed out in the open and involve a ritual bonfire.
 Everyone – even bystanders – is welcome to join and participate in rituals, as there is no formal initiation rite.

 One of the most interesting developments concerning the Native Slavic Faith is, undoubtedly, a project to build a proper temple, the first Slavic temple in over a thousand years.
 The Watra Foundation has already been given land next to Wrocław and is collecting donations for the temple.
 The building will be based on historical Slavic temples uncovered by archaeologists in Gross Raden in Germany, but will be adjusted to modern-day standards and needs.
 The building, besides being a temple and a place for the Slavic faithful to perform rituals, will also serve as a museum and a cultural centre in order to popularise knowledge about the olden days.